jamie.lentin.co.uk

 Xorg - siliconmotion

 xserver-xorg-video-siliconmotion version 1.7.1 fully supports the device, including dualheading & rotation.
-Try the following config:-
+Try the following config:

 Section "Device"